mlochbaum/BQN/doc/based.md

 ## Versus the boxed array model

 The [boxed array model](https://aplwiki.com/wiki/Array_model#Boxes) of SHARP APL, A+, and J is an inductive system like BQN's.
-But this model uses arrays as the base case: numeric and character arrays are the simplest kind of data allowed, and "a number" means a scalar numeric array.
-The inductive step is the array of boxes; as with numbers "a box" is simply a scalar array of boxes.
+But this model uses arrays as the base case: numeric and character arrays are the simplest kind of data allowed, and "a number" means a rank-0 numeric array.
+The inductive step is the array of boxes; as with numbers "a box" is simply a rank-0 array of boxes.

 Numeric and character arrays in this system have depth 0.
 In general these correspond to arrays of depth 1 in BQN, but because there's no lower depth they are also used where BQN atoms would appear.
-For example, both Shape (`$`) and Length (`#`) return depth-0 results in J. For a non-scalar array `a`, the length `#a` is exactly `[/ $ a`, while the identical BQN code `⊣˝ ≢ a` returns not `≠ a` but `< ≠ a`.
+For example, both Shape (`$`) and Length (`#`) return depth-0 results in J. For an array `a` with rank at least 1, the length `#a` is exactly `[/ $ a`, while the identical BQN code `⊣˝ ≢ a` returns not `≠ a` but `< ≠ a`.
 Like the nested model, the boxed model can hide depth issues that occur at lower depths but generally reveals them at higher depths.

 The boundary at depth 0 will tend to cause inconsistencies and confusion in any array language, and boxed array languages push this boundary up a level.
 This leads to the programmer spending more effort managing boxes: for example, to reverse each list in a list of lists, the programmer can use reverse under open, `|. &. >`.
 But to find the lengths of each of these lists, `# &. >` would yield a boxed list, which is usually not wanted, so `# @ >` is needed instead.
 BQN shows that a system that doesn't require these distinctions is possible, as a BQN programmer would use `⌽¨` and `≠¨`.